Dos & don'ts of managing passwords

 • Don't use any word found in a dictionary longer than three letters.
 Hackers use automated programs to crack passwords using special programs that scan for any word found in a dictionary.
 This includes any word spelled backwards.

 • Don't use numbers in place of letters.
 For example, "Password" becomes "Pa55w0rd."
+Dictionary programs are also equipped to combat this technique.

 • Don't create a password of keys next to one another on the keyboard (asdfghjkl) or all one letter or number (aaaaaaaa or 444444444).